dzungdoan6/Visual-Localization-Filtering/README.md

 Dataset
 ============

-+ Please download dataset.zip and workdir.zip from [here](https://drive.google.com/open?id=1TNvcd6RWPydm6Z2dTvZ90FHZ2uZevwt1), and unzip them in the source code's directory
++ For precomputed features, please download work_dir.zip from [here](https://universityofadelaide.box.com/s/oiyp79si64713qrmt8tsytdwi7zdhxyk)
+and unzip it in the source code's directory.

++ Due to a huge file size, we will upload original images soon.

 + Projection and whitening matrices are adapted from DenseVLAD paper of Torii et al. (http://www.ok.ctrl.titech.ac.jp/~torii/project/247/)

-Currently, we only publish the code to test Oxford RobotCar dataset with alternate route.
+Currently, we only publish the code to test Oxford RobotCar dataset with alternate (1km) and full (10km) routes.
-We will publish code for RobotCar's full route and GTA dataset soon
+We will publish code for GTA dataset soon

 Feature Extraction
 ============

-Run extractFeatures.m to extract features
+Run extractFeatures.m to extract features.
+Note that please change the "route" variable to "alternate" (1km) or "full" (10km)

 If you are lazy, we included precomputed features in the work_dir/ with the name format: <sequence_name>.mat